Jirka-Mayer/BachelorThesis/thesis-text.md

 <!-- tuhle architekturu zkusil Calvo 2018 na primusu -->

-If we limit the complexity of musical scores to the point that a single staff can be represented as a sequence of tokens, we can use this architecture to tackle to problem of OMR.
+If we limit the complexity of musical scores to the point that a single staff can be represented as a sequence of tokens, we can use this architecture to tackle the problem of OMR.
 This approach has been tried in 2018 by Calvo-Zaragoza and Rizo in 2018 (https://www.mdpi.com/2076-3417/8/4/606).
 They created the PrIMuS dataset, which contains 87678 real-music incipits.
 An incipit is the part of a melody or a musical work that is most recognizable for that work.
 Each incipit is a few measures long, typically shorter than a single staff of printed sheet music would be.

 <!-- primus je nice and all, ale je sázenej, jenže hodně not je ručně psanejch (to je ta díra co plním) -->